block42-blockchain-company/thornode-telegram-bot/README.md

 * Docker (if you want to run with docker or docker-compose)
 * Docker Compose (if you want to run with docker-compose)
 * Python3 (if you want to run without docker)
+* MongoDB (if you want to run without docker-compose)

 ## Quickstart
 For *kubernetes* open `kubernetes/k8s_thornode_bot_deployment_chaosnet.yaml` and/or